elixir-dx/dx/docs/basics/02_associations.md

 # Associations

-Infer allows to easily traverse associations to access fields or even predicates defined on associated records.
+Dx allows to easily traverse associations to access fields or even predicates defined on associated records.

 Say our `Todo.List` schema from the previous guide now `has_many` tasks: